veterinarian examining white Labrador dog at vet clinic

 Consolidation in the industry

 While consolidation is not a new trend in the industry, there was a significant increase during the COVID-19 era.
 As homes filled with new furry companions, veterinary clinics got exceptionally busy.
-The surge in profits led to high multipliers, some exceeding 20 times, and is now creating financial challenges for consolidators due to soaring interest rates.
-Many consolidators have halted deals in the post-COVID surge, with some walking away numerous deals at or after the letter of intent stage.
+The surge in profits led to high multipliers, some exceeding 20 times, posing financial challenges for consolidators as interest rates climbed in recent years.
+In response, many consolidators paused deals in the post-COVID surge, with some even walking away at or after the letter of intent stage.

 Setting yourself up for a successful sale

-If you're contemplating the sale of your veterinary practice, strategic considerations are crucial.
+If you're contemplating the sale of your veterinary practice, strategic considerations and advanced planning are crucial.
 Diversified ownership structures are gaining traction, with an increasing trend of multiple owners.
 Understanding valuation factors and market timing is essential for a successful sale.

 Strategic considerations